AustEcon/bitsv/docs/source/guide/transactions.rst

 Transactions
 ============

-Keys in Bitcash allow 2 ways of handling transactions: a :func:`~bitsv.PrivateKey.create_transaction` method that creates a signed transaction and returns the aforementioned transaction in hex, and a :func:`~bitsv.PrivateKey.send` method that does the same thing but will attempt to broadcast the transaction, returning instead the transaction id for future lookup.
+Keys in BitSV allow 2 ways of handling transactions: a :func:`~bitsv.PrivateKey.create_transaction` method that creates a signed transaction and returns the aforementioned transaction in hex, and a :func:`~bitsv.PrivateKey.send` method that does the same thing but will attempt to broadcast the transaction, returning instead the transaction id for future lookup.
 Both methods take the exact same arguments.

+Note: See the :func:`~bitsv.PrivateKey.send_op_return` function for a

 .. _outputsparam: